Stereotactic Image Guided Surgery

 Sinusitis is the infection of the mucosa inside the nasal cavities and facial sinuses.
 When the narrow sinus passageways become blocked due to congestion, mucus drainage is obstructed and infection can occur.

-Sinusitis is usually caused by natural (i.e., exacerbated cold) causes and resolves over time.
-Acute sinusitis, however, can lead to a number of complications.
-All of the sinuses are near vital structures.
+Sinusitis is usually caused by sinus inflammation and will generally resolve over time with conservative treatment.
+Acute sinusitis, however, can sometimes fail to resolve which can lead to chronic sinusitis and a number of other complications.
+All of the sinuses are located near vital structures.
 The ethmoids and frontal sinuses are near the brain and eyes, the maxillary sinuses are under the eyes, and the sphenoid sinuses are in the back of the sinuses surrounded by a host of nerves and vessels.
-For this reason, methods have been developed that are directed towards making sinus surgery as safe as possible.
-There are many variations of sinus surgery that can be customized for each individual.
+For this reason, sinus surgery techniques and technology have progressed towards making sinus surgery as safe as possible.
+Techniques and specialized equipment for sinus surgery can be tailored for each patient’s sinus concerns.

 What is Stereotactic Image-Guided Surgery?

 Stereotactic surgery for sinusitis is becoming increasingly prevalent as a major advance in sinus surgery technology.
-Stereotactic surgery involves the non-invasive three-dimensional diagramming of the sinus cavities and related structures fixed points on a 3-dimensional sinus CAT scan, magnetic probes and complex imaging algorithms.
+Stereotactic surgery involves mapping the three-dimensional anatomy of the sinus cavities with a sinus CAT scan so that the actual anatomy can be used during surgery.
+This involves using laser surface verification, magnetic probes and complex mathematical imaging algorithms.

-Using stereotactic image-guided surgery (IGS) to bolster endoscopic procedures, a surgeon can make better decisions in real-time and handle operations with increased precision.
-By associating magnetic probes with endoscopes and surgical tools, a surgeon is able to monitor his progress in three dimensions on a computer screen while operating.
-Comparing the live endoscopic view of the anatomy with three different CAT scan views of that patient at the same time gives a tremendous amount of additional information.
+Using stereotactic image-guided surgery (IGS) with modern endoscopic sinus surgery procedures, a surgeon can make decisions and verify anatomy in real-time.
+By registering magnetic probes with endoscopes and surgical tools, a surgeon is able to monitor his progress in three dimensions on a computer screen while he compares sinus anatomy with a magnified view inside the nose.
+Comparing the live endoscopic view of the anatomy with three different CAT scan views of that patient at the same time can provide a tremendous amount of additional information.

 Safety of Stereotactic Sinusitis Surgery

-According to the Missouri State Medical Association (MSMA), image-guided surgical instruments in the operative field are accurate to within 2mm.
-The procedures also account for head movement and breathing movement (patient headset movements are tracked by the system), similar to stereotactic radiosurgery procedures developed for the treatment of cancer.
+Image-guided surgical instruments in the operative field are accurate to approximately 2mm.
+The procedure also accounts for head movement and breathing movement with patient headset movements tracked by the system.
+This is similar to stereotactic radiosurgery procedures developed for the treatment of cancer.
 Additionally, the sinuses provide the perfect environment for image-guidance probes because of their natural bony borders.
-Image-guided sinusitis surgery allows surgeons to avoid the most common cause of intracranial injury and complication (0%-2.50%) – human error.

 Limitations of Image Guidance

 The primary limitation of IGS for sinusitis patients is the higher upfront cost compared to traditional or endoscopic surgery, due to increased time expenditure on the part of the surgeon and higher capital expenses for the maintenance and repair of image-guidance technology.
-On average, IGS takes 17.4 minutes longer than traditional endoscopic procedures.
-Based on MSMA findings, the additional time and equipment expenses amount to an additional $500 per procedure.
+On average, IGS takes 17.4 minutes longer than traditional endoscopic procedures with the additional time and equipment expenses amounting to an additional $500 per procedure.
 The expenses in cities and with higher-end surgical centers can be much higher.